Optimal Estimation of Shared Singular Subspaces across Multiple Noisy Matrices: Simulation Studies

 \subsection{Estimating individually non-identifiable singular vectors}

 Our next experiment focuses on the interesting scenario where the shared singular vectors are not individually identifiable in each data matrix, whereas Stack-SVD is still able to capture them accurately.
-This experiment is designed in a way similar to Example \ref{weaksamestrength}, that is $X_1= V_1^T ,~ X_2= V_2^T $.
-The dimension settings include both low and high, balanced and unbalanced dimensions.
+This experiment is designed as The dimension settings include both low and high, balanced and imbalanced dimensions.
 For signal strength $(\alpha, \beta)$, we consider various settings from $(10, 15)$, $(20,20)$ to $(50, 60)$.
 The estimation errors for both individual SVD and Stack-SVD are reported in Table \ref{weaktable} based on $500$ simulations.

 As expected, individual-SVD estimators are not able to provide reliable estimates, with most estimation errors above $0.5$.
 In contrast, Stack-SVD reliably estimates the shared vector, with estimation error significantly decreasing as the signal strength increases.
-Additionally, we observe that the estimation errors for individual matrices also decrease with increased signal strength, but at a slower pace.
-To verify that the estimation errors for individual SVD will not converge to $0$, we examine a case with very large signal strengths (Table S1 in the Supplement) of $5,000$ or $10,000$; we find the estimation errors remain greater than $0.45$.